nathanmclaughlin/nathanmclaughlin.github.io/millage-facts.md

 *Q: How can I find out where to vote?*

+*A:* You can look up where you vote at the [Michigan Voter Information Center]

-*A:* You can find out where you vote by contacting the clerk's office in the city or township where you reside.
+You can also contact the clerk's office in the city or township where you reside.
 For Kalamazoo voters these offices are as follows:

 * City of Kalamazoo: 337-8793
 * Oshtemo Township: 216-5224